What’s a Runbook?

 Many in the cloud engineer space use the terms runbook and playbook interchangeably.
 However, they are actually quite different.
 A playbook is a larger over arching concept that can include several runbooks and personnel.
 It's more of a larger planning concept than a specific execution plan.

 As you can see, following the best practices is often hard to do manually.
 It’s important to automate your runbooks so that they can be run consistently without errors, while keeping humans in the loop.

-Want to find out more about automating your runbooks?
+Want to find out more about runbook automation, see a runbook example or how simple it is creating runbooks?